 Although it goes by many names today – the gig economy, the peer economy, the collaborative economy, or ‘collaborative consumption’ – it all refers to the same thing, namely, the sharing economy.
 But what is the ‘sharing economy’ and how does it affect the Airbnb community and the Real Estate markets?

 The ‘Gig’ or ‘Sharing’ Economy

-The common thread connecting the shared economy is, unsurprisingly, the Internet.
-Although there are advantages such as cheaper goods and services, extra income, better opportunities, and stronger communities, there are also disadvantages involving privacy and safety concerns, fewer guarantees in being paid or compensated, differences in understanding regarding the cooperation of deals, and market disruptions and distortions.
+The common thread connecting the sharing economy is, unsurprisingly, the Internet.
+Although there are advantages such as cheaper goods and services, extra income, better opportunities, and stronger communities, there are also disadvantages involving privacy and safety concerns, fewer guarantees in being paid or compensated, differences in understanding the cooperation of deals, and market disruptions and distortions.

 Airbnb and the Sharing Economy

 In cities like New Orleans, Dublin, and Los Angeles, Airbnb landlords are converting to long term rentals at reduced rates which has helped considerably with lower rental rates for newcomers.
-The cofounder of Keep Neighborhoods First, Judy Goldman, who advocates against what she calls “commercialized short-term rental abuse,” says she’s heard of similar activities occurring in Los Angeles:
+The co-founder of Keep Neighborhoods First, Judy Goldman, who advocates against what she calls “commercialized short-term rental abuse,” says she’s heard of similar activities occurring in Los Angeles: